timruffles/rooty/README.md

 # Rooty

+*Warning - this isn't finished yet!
+Let me know if you'd like it to be.*

+If you're fed up with:

+- hand writing routes in views, and having to update them
+- parsing and serializing data to the URL
+- repeating yourself with nested views

+Rooty might be for you!

 ## Why

 Ever had to change a heap of href's in your JS app application because a route changed?
 Rooty gives you helpers to generate your URLs - just like Django or Rails.